gbhgit/Ruby-Contact-Importer/README.md

 bundle install
 ```

-Case you want to run the test db open the browser for login [http://127.0.0.1:3000](http://127.0.0.1:3000):
-- Login: test@gmail.com and Password: test@gmail.com
-- Login: test2@gmail.com and Password: test2@gmail.com

-Create a new database (Only in case you want to get a blank new db):
+Delete the test db, **only** in case you want to get a blank new db:
 ``` sh
 rm -rf db/development.sqlite3
 rails db:migrate